vcailly/openfridge-simulator-ui/README.md

 ![MQTT node](doc/MQTT_out.PNG)

-2 - Click the Edit button of the Server attribute
+2 - Click the Edit button of the `Server` attribute

 ![Server Attribute](doc/MQTT_out_step1.PNG)

-3 - On the Connection  Tab, Replace  \<orgid\> by the value of your IBM IoT Platform Organization ID
+3 - On the `Connection`  Tab, Replace  \<orgid\> by the value of your IBM IoT Platform Organization ID
 ![orgid](doc/MQTT_out_step2.PNG)

-4 - On the Security Tab, Fill the Password filed with the TOKEN of the Device (That you set on the IBM IoT platform).
-Then click on UPDATE and Then DONE.
+4 - On the `Security Tab`, Fill the Password field with the TOKEN of the Device (That you have set on the IBM IoT platform).
+Then click on `UPDATE` and then `DONE`.

 ![password](doc/MQTT_out_step3.PNG)